aKamrani/remote-oneway/client/README.md

 The script will:
 - Read configuration from `.env` file
-- Install Python dependencies (netifaces, pyinstaller)
+- Install Python dependencies (pyinstaller)
 - Embed configuration directly into the client script
 - **Compile both scripts to standalone binary executables**
 - Install the client binary to `/etc/ntpsync/ntp`